Itsraj3600/FatherAttacker/README.md

 ## Dontaions

-If You really like my work you should consider donating to me to made me buy [Raspberry Pi 400](https://www.electronicscomp.com/raspberry-pi-400-personal-keyboard-computer-kit)
+If You really like my work you should consider donating to me.

-* UPI ID : anshdadwal@apl
+* PAYPAL ID : rajkiratsingh555@gmail.com